[Much of my site will be useless to you if you've got the images turned off!]

 Owing to some irregularities, which were afterward satisfactorily explained, Grant was ordered to make his headquarters at Fort Henry, but was never in arrest or "virtual arrest," as he and many of his friends have stated, for, had he been, he could not have held the command of his district, which he never relinquished for a moment.

-General Indicates a West Point graduate and gives his Class.C.
+General Indicates a West Point graduate, Class of 1825: a link to his biographical entry in Cullum's Register.C.
 F. Smith, an old and experienced soldier, who had just performed such brilliant service at Fort Donelson, was ordered to move up p174 the Tennessee with the advance force destined to break the enemy's second line of defense, but unfortunately he received a serious injury to his leg in jumping into a yawl, which hastened his untimely death.
-Grant was now ordered by Halleck to take personal command of all the troops in the field, with orders to avoid battle till Indicates a West Point graduate and gives his Class.Buell's army had effected its junction.
+Grant was now ordered by Halleck to take personal command of all the troops in the field, with orders to avoid battle till Indicates a West Point graduate, Class of 1841: a link to his biographical entry in Cullum's Register.Buell's army had effected its junction.
 Before this junction it was against military principles to take post on the left bank of the Tennessee.
 However, Pittsburg Landing, where most of our troops were encamped, being flanked on either side by large creeks, was a strong position, had its front towards the enemy been intrenched, as General Grant before his death admitted should have been done.

 The Confederate Army, Apr.
-6, 1862, numbering nearly 50,000 men commanded by Gen. Indicates a West Point graduate and gives his Class.Albert S. Johnston, made a vigorous and unexpected attack at daylight, drove back the advanced National troops in confusion, and continued to press forward till sunset, every inch of the two miles passed over being desperately contested, and victory hanging in the balance.
+6, 1862, numbering nearly 50,000 men commanded by Gen. Indicates a West Point graduate, Class of 1826: a link to his biographical entry in Cullum's Register.Albert S. Johnston, made a vigorous and unexpected attack at daylight, drove back the advanced National troops in confusion, and continued to press forward till sunset, every inch of the two miles passed over being desperately contested, and victory hanging in the balance.
 Be nightfall the advance of the Army of the Cumberland under Buell had joined Grant, who occupied all night a strong position defended by artillery near the Tennessee, while the exhausted enemy withdrew about two miles to rest for the next day's contest, which was renewed early on the morning of the 7th by the combined armies of Grant and Buell, and terminated with the utter defeat of the Confederate army, which retreated to Corinth.

 General Halleck now took the field in person, Grant being second in command.
 After the occupation of Corinth by our army, and appointment of Halleck to be General-in‑Chief, Grant succeeded him in command of the Army of the Tennessee.